 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Analysis of Financial Condition and Results of Operations" in our 2001 Annual Report to Shareholders, which information is incorporated in this document by reference.
+Management's Discussion and Analysis of Financial Condition and Results of Operations

+This information is included under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2001 Annual Report to Shareholders, which information is incorporated in this document by reference.